 Executive Director of the Global Centre for Responsibility to Protect

-Since 2011 Simon has worked as the Executive Director of the Global Centre for the Responsibility to Protect, the world’s leading research and advocacy organization for advancing mass atrocity prevention and the international norm of the Responsibility to Protect at the UN and beyond.
-He is a former anti-apartheid activist and the author of four books and numerous articles on international conflict, including pieces in the Los Angeles Times, Chicago Tribune, The Australian and the New York Times.
-Simon was instrumental in helping Skateistan establish the Skate School in Johannesburg, South Africa.
-A skateboarder since the 70s, Simon also has a mini-ramp in his basement.
+Simon became Executive Director of the Global Centre for the Responsibility to Protect in 2011, the world’s leading research and advocacy organization for advancing mass atrocity prevention and the international norm of the Responsibility to Protect at the UN and beyond.
+He is a former anti-apartheid activist and has authored four books and numerous articles on international conflict.
+Simon was instrumental in helping Skateistan establish the Skate School in Johannesburg.

-A professional skateboarder since 1982, Tony is the most influential skateboarder of all time.
+Tony is the most influential skateboarder of all time.
 During his extraordinary career he has won a multitude of skateboarding contests, made numerous film appearances, and launched his own video game series to huge success.
-In 2002 Tony established the Tony Hawk Foundation to help disadvantaged communities and children build quality public skateparks.
-Over the years, the foundation has seen over 500 skateparks opened across the United States.
-In early 2014 the Tony Hawk Foundation approved a multi-year grant to Skateistan, as a way to support skateboarding and educational programs outside of the United States.
+In 2002 he established the Tony Hawk Foundation to help disadvantaged communities and children build quality skateparks.
+In early 2014 the Tony Hawk Foundation approved a multi-year grant to Skateistan, to support skateboarding outside of the US.

 Professional skateboarder and Co-founder of the Women's Skateboard Alliance

-Mimi Knoop is one of the most respected female skateboarders in the world.
-Since turning pro in 2003, she has claimed five X Games medals in women’s vert and has secured titles at some of the world’s most prestigious bowl contests.
-Mimi is a tremendous advocate and ambassador for young girls breaking into the skateboarding and action sports scenes.
-As an advocate and entrepreneur, she has been dedicated to growing the sport for the girls of the next generation by co-founding The Alliance in 2005, Hoopla Skateboards in 2008, and Women’s Skateboard Alliance (WSA) in 2015.
-In 2009, through The Alliance and ESPN, Mimi helped achieve prize purse parity for men and women at both summer and winter X Games.
-WSA co-produced the first ever Women’s World Championship at Street League in Fall 2015 and provides consulting and marketing services to corporate sponsors and events worldwide.
-Mimi has been an official supporter of Skateistan since 2015.
+Mimi is one of the world’s most respected skateboarders and has claimed five X Games medals in women’s vert and titles at some of the world’s most prestigious bowl contests.
+Mimi has been dedicated to growing skateboarding for girls and women by co-founding The Alliance, Hoopla Skateboards, and Women’s Skateboard Alliance (WSA).
+In 2009, through The Alliance and ESPN, Mimi helped achieve prize purse parity for men and women at X Games.
+WSA co-produced the first ever Women’s World Championship at Street League in 2015.

-Holly Thorpe (PhD) is Associate Professor at Te Huataki Waiora / Faculty of Health, Sport and Human Performance at the University of Waikato (New Zealand).
-She is a sociologist of sport and physical culture, with her research interests including youth, gender, women’s health, action sports, and Sport for Development.
-She has published 6 books and over 60 articles and chapters on these topics, and has been a recipient of both Fulbright and Leverhulme Fellowships, and more recently a three-year Royal Society grant focused on youth in sites of war, conflict and disaster.
-Holly has worked with Skateistan since 2012 on various research projects, and has published various academic articles from this work.
-In 2016, she established the Action Sports for Development and Peace (ASDP) website, and is leading research in the emerging field of ASDP studies.
+Holly is Associate Professor at Te Huataki Waiora / Faculty of Health, Sport and Human Performance at the University of Waikato (New Zealand).
+She is a sociologist of sport and physical culture, with research interests including youth, gender, women’s health, action sports, and sport for development.
+She has published six books and over 60 articles and chapters, and has been a recipient of Fulbright and Leverhulme Fellowships as well as a Royal Society grant.
+Holly has worked with Skateistan since 2012 on various research projects and in 2016, she established the Action Sports for Development and Peace website.